11rls11/ITESM-ICS-Schedule-Generator/README.md

 10. **Import generated .ics files**:
 - Files save to `Horarios` folder (auto-created if missing) within `Downloads`
 - Import these into your preferred calendar app.

+**EXTRA STEPS**

+11. **By default when importing the file** *ics* **it is imported with a color, if you want to change it there are two options**, *eg. Google Calendar*. **Right click on your subject, and select the color you like**, then a menu will open (Edit the recurring event), if you select the "This and subsequent events" option from the first occurrence of the class, it will have the same effect as changing the color with the "All events" option, if not, the color change will only be applied from the class in which you decided to change the color.

+12. **If you use Notion** Calendar, sync the Google account where you imported your classes, to have your calendar in said application.

 ---